USS Ponchatoula (AOG-38): Post-war decommissioning

-Decommissioned at Mare Island, California, 24 April 1946, Ponchatoula was struck from the Navy List 31 May 1946 and transferred to the Maritime Commission for further disposal 9 September 1946.
+Decommissioned at Mare Island, California, 24 April 1946, Ponchatoula was struck from the Navy List 31 May 1946 and transferred to the United States Maritime Commission for further disposal 9 September 1946.

 The ship was named "Ponchatoula" after the residents of Ponchatoula, Louisiana saw huge success in their war effort's scrap metal drive.
 Those who served on the ship have held reunions in their ship's namesake town.
 The ship's bell was donated to the town at a reunion 5 May 2010 and stands at the Ponchatoula City Hall on a makeshift mast.

 Military awards and honors

 Ponchatoula earned one battle star during World War II.